jxb3641/OpenAI-hackathon-Scope3/README.md

 In a terminal:
 - change directories into the cloned repo
 - Create a new virtual environment: `python3 -m venv .venv`
 - Activate the virtual environment: `source .venv/bin/activate`.
-You know you did it right if you see the activated virtual environment in your terminal prompt, like (.venv) user@workstation: ~/OpenAI-hackathon-Scope3
+You know you did it right if you see the activated virtual environment in your terminal prompt, like
+    `(.venv) user@workstation: ~/OpenAI-hackathon-Scope3`
 - Install the `requirements.txt`: `pip install -r requirements.txt`
 - To interface with OpenAI, you need to set up an API key.
     - Go to openai.com.
-    - Click on the 'API' tab on the top right.
+    - Click on the "API" tab on the top right.
     - Click on "Login" button at the top right.
     - Sign up with the email address you provided to OpenAI when signing up for this hackathon.
 You should see "oai-hackathon-2022-team-8" as one of your organizations.
     - Click on your initial on the top right.
 A dropdown menu should expand.